 - SSHRC Conference Grant: “Wicked and Seditious Writings”: The Politics of Print Culture, 1750-1850 (2004)

 Mary Wollstonecraft in Context.
 Co-edited with Nancy E. Johnson.
-Cambridge University Press, forthcoming.
+Cambridge University Press, 2020.

 Interacting with Print: Keywords for the Era of Media Saturation.
 One of 24 equal authors.
-Chicago University Press, forthcoming.
+Chicago University Press, 2018.